eProsima/Fast-DDS-docs/docs/pubsub.rst

 |                                                                                 |                                                                    |
 +---------------------------------------------------------------------------------+--------------------------------------------------------------------+

-With this example, we configured our participant being able to receive incoming connections through port 5100 and trying to connect to another participant at 192.168.1.55:5100.
+Both examples can be combined to configure our participant being able to receive incoming connections through port 5100 and trying to connect to another participant at 192.168.1.55:5100.

 Also a TCP version of helloworld example can be found in this `link <https://github.com/eProsima/Fast-RTPS/tree/master/examples/C%2B%2B/HelloWorldExampleTCP>`_.